bustle/mobiledoc-kit/MOBILEDOC.md

 ## Specification

 Mobiledoc consists of a wrapping object, type definitions for markup, atoms and cards, and an array of section data.
+Markup, atoms and cards are referenced (one or more times) from within section data by array index.
 Using arrays makes Mobiledocs each to render quickly.

 The wrapper signature: